ukahoot/ukahoot/README.md

 # ukahoot
 [![ukahoot logo](https://github.com/ukahoot/ukahoot/blob/master/assets/icon-small.png?raw=true)](http://ukahoot.it/)
-ukahoot is an open source implementation of the Kahoot web client with extra features.
+<br>ukahoot is an open source implementation of the Kahoot web client with extra features.

 ukahoot is as easy to use as the original Kahoot client with features like
  - Multi client support (Play as multiple people at once)